-L/A 1 to end of wall461 m L/A 2 to end of wall422 m
+L/A 2 to end of wall422 m

 A lock gate assembly area is located at the end of the downstream guide wall at Eisenhower Lock.
 This facility enables the emergency assembly and later installation of spare downstream gate leaves at Eisenhower Lock in the event that the installed lock gate leaves are severely damaged.
 Components of the new facility include a slip, bulkhead wall, two (2) assembly towers and pads and a steel sheet pile cell at the end of the existing downstream guide wall.
 Ship masters and pilots are advised to approach the downstream guide wall with caution to avoid entering the slip area.